melonDS-emu/melonDS/README.md

 DS emulator, sorta

-the goal is to do things right and fast, akin to blargSNES (but hopefully better)

-but also to have fun coding this shit
+The goal is to do things right and fast, akin to blargSNES (but hopefully better).
+But also to, you know, have a fun challenge :)

-LOVE MELONS

-NO ASKING ROMZ!!
-ILLEGAL

-license is GPL. don't steal the code.
+The source code is provided under the GPLv3 license.

-how to use:
+How to use:

 melonDS requires BIOS/firmware copies from a DS.
 Files required:
  * bios7.bin, 16KB: ARM7 BIOS
  * bios9.bin, 4KB: ARM9 BIOS
  * firmware.bin, 256KB: firmware

-note: the DS-mode firmware in the 3DS isn't bootable, it only contains the bare minimum to run games.
+Note: the DS-mode firmware in the 3DS isn't bootable, it only contains the bare minimum to run games.

-ROM filename is currently hardcoded, check NDS.cpp for the required filename. this will eventually be addressed.
+As for the rest, the interface should be pretty straightforward.
+If you have a question, don't hesitate to ask, though!

 TODO LIST

- * sorta-UI (ie not hardcode ROM name)
+ * better 3D engine
  * sound
  * wifi
  * other non-core shit (debugger, graphics viewers, cheat crapo, etc)

-IMMEDIATE TODO LIST (prior release 1.0)

- * UI

 TODO LIST FOR LATER